-Once you’ve figured out where you’re standing in comparison with where you want to be, what your dreams are and what drives you, it’s time to bring those desires into real life!
+Once you’ve figured out where you’re standing compared to where you want to be, what your dreams are, and what drives you, it’s time to bring those desires into real life.

 Start with the end in mind.

-For example, instead of jotting vague ideas like “more money”, you need to write down “I want to make more money“.
+For example, instead of jotting vague ideas like “more money,” you need to write down “I want to make $X more each month/year.”

-By now, you should have a clear idea of what matters to you the most, right?
+By now, you should have a clear idea of what matters to you the most.